Aex12/TinyPyBot/README.md

 # TinyPyBot
-A small and easy telegram bot library for python.
+A tiny and easy to use Python library for Telegram bots

 ***Requisites:***